santiagocoelho/santiagocoelho.github.io/_pages/cv.md

 Patents
 ======
-* SYSTEM, METHOD AND COMPUTER-ACCESSIBLE MEDIUM FOR DETERMINING ROTATIONAL INVARIANTS OF CUMULANT EXPANSION FROM ONE OR MORE ACQUISITIONS WHICH CAN BE MINIMAL.
+* System, method and computer-accessible medium for determining rotational invariants of the cumulant expansion from one or more acquisitions which can be minima.
 US Patent provisional application (2022).
-* SYSTEM, METHOD AND COMPUTER-ACCESSIBLE MEDIUM FOR DIFFUSION MRI WITHOUT SHELLS.
+* System, method and computer-accessible medium for diffusion MRI withour shells.
 US Patent provisional application (2022).

 Reviewer (technical journals)